ths83/ths83.github.io/_posts/2023-03-05-how-to-convert-your-favorite-website-to-an-android-app-in-minutes.md

 So I decided to create my own using an Android WebView.

+##### A few words about Educative

+Educative.io is an online learning platform that provides interactive courses in software development, machine learning, data science, and other tech-related fields.

-_(I am not sponsored by or have any kind of partnership with Educative)._
+_**I am not sponsored by or have any kind of partnership with Educative.**_

 ## What is a WebView?